 The tool I use with Obsidian to sync across multiple devices is syncthing.
 It does everything I need and keeps me getting things done, not worrying about where my notes are.

 Syncthing is a free and open-source continuous file synchronization program.
-It syncs between your devices with no server or company in the middle.
-Most file synchronization software like Dropbox, Google Drive, or iCloud sync your data to their servers, then back to your devices.
-Syncthing cuts out the middleman.
+It syncs between your devices without a server or company in the middle.
+Most file synchronization software, such as Dropbox, Google Drive, or iCloud, syncs your data to their servers and then back to your devices.
+Syncthing cuts out the middleman and lets you keep control of your data.

 I’ve used syncthing for years to sync everything from to-do lists to music and movies to my phones and tablets.
-I use it on my home server to transfer files, too; you can use it on almost any device.
+I also use it on my home server to transfer files.
+You can use it on almost any device.

 Syncthing is developed for Linux and Android, but community versions for other operating systems are available on their downloads page.